port-labs/jenkins-terraform-azure/README.md

 # Jenkins pipeline - Create resource in Azure Cloud with Terraform

-This example demonstrates how to deploy a storage account in Azure using a Terraform template via Port Actions.
+This example demonstrates how to deploy a storage account in Azure using Terraform templates via Port Actions.

 The workflow is executed through a Jenkins pipeline.